The Cask of Amontillado: Analysis

 There is indication that Montresor blames his unhappiness and loss of respect and dignity within society on Fortunato.
 It is easy to ascertain that Fortunato is a Freemason, while Montresor is not, which could be the source of Fortunato's recent ascension into upper class society.
 Montresor even imparts this blame to Fortunato when he states, "You are rich, respected, admired, beloved; you are happy, as once I was".
 This interchanging of fortunes is a suggestion that, since the names Montresor and Fortunato mirror one another, there is a psychological reciprocal identification between victim and executioner.
 This identification reciprocity is further suggested when one takes into consideration that Montresor entombs Fortunato in the Montresor family catacombs rather than dispatching him elsewhere in the city amidst the chaos of the Carnival.
-It is with this converging of the two characters that one is able to see the larger symbolism of the Montresor crest – the foot steps on the serpent while the serpent forever has his fangs embedded in the heel.
+It is with this converging of the two characters that one is able to see the larger symbolism of the Montresor coat of arms – the foot steps on the serpent while the serpent forever has his fangs embedded in the heel.

-Upon further investigation into the true nature of character, double meaning can be derived from the Montresor crest.
+Upon further investigation into the true nature of character, double meaning can be derived from the Montresor coat of arms.
 It is the position of Montresor to view himself as the owner of the righteous foot that is crushing the insolent Fortunato serpent and his "thousand injuries" that progress into insult.
 A more allegoric meaning of Poe's places the actors in reverse.
 The blind oaf Fortunato has unintentionally stepped upon the snake in the grass – the sneaky and cunning Montresor – who, as a reward for this accidental bruising, sinks his fangs deep into the heel of his offender, forever linking them in a form of mutual existence.

 Though Fortunato is presented as a connoisseur of fine wine, his actions in the story make that assumption questionable.
 For example, Fortunato comments on another nobleman being unable to distinguish amontillado from sherry when amontillado is in fact a type of sherry, and treats De Grave, an expensive French wine, with very little regard by drinking it in a single gulp.
 Because intoxication interferes with critical evaluation, and would be avoided by a connoisseur during a wine tasting, it is implied within the story that Fortunato is merely an alcoholic.
 Under this interpretation, Fortunato's fate could also have been retribution for wasting a bottle of fine wine.

 Immurement, a form of imprisonment, usually for life, in which a person is placed within an enclosed space with no exit, is featured in several other works by Poe, including "The Fall of the House of Usher", "The Premature Burial", "The Black Cat", and "Berenice".